sean-codes/cs-engine/README.md

                   maxHeight:200,
                   lock: true
                })
                //Room Setup
                cs.room.setup(800, 256);

+               cs.room.start = function(){
                   //Create Objects
                   cs.obj.create('obj_player', 50, 50);
+               }
             </script>
          </body>
       </html>

 # Loading Sprites
 Create a folder to hold your sprites or load them from the root directory!

-      cs.sprite.load('sprites/spr_player', options)
+These

+      cs.sprite.load([Object: options])

       //Example options none are required!
       options = {
-         frames: [how many frame sin sprite],
-         width: [frame width],
-         height: [frame height],
-         xoff: [drawing xoffset],
-         yoff: [drawing yoffset]
-      }
+         path: [Required String: path to file]
+         name: [Optional String (File Name): Override the filename and set sprite name]
+         frames: [Optional Number (1): How many frames in the sprite sheet],
+         width: [Optional Number (IMG Width): The width of a frame],
+         height: [Optional Number (IMG Height): The width of a frame],
+         xoff: [Optional Number (0): The horizontal offset when drawing],
+         yoff: [Optional Number (0): The vertical offset when drawing] }

 Now you can call the draw function!

-     cs.draw.sprite('spr', x, y, [Current Frame or -1 to loop frames]);
+    cs.draw.sprite({
+        spr: [Required String: The name of the sprite],
+        x: [Required Number: The x position],
+        y: [Required Number: the y position],
+        width: [Optional Number (Frame Width): The width to draw the sprite],
+        height: [Optional Number (Frame Height): The height to draw the sprite],
+        scaleX: [Optional Number (1): Horizontal scaling],
+        scaleY: [Optional Number (1): Vertical scaling]
+    })

 # Objects
 Objects can be stored in an objects folder.
-To create a new object create a new js file and include in your index.html
+To load a new object create a `.js` file and include it in your index.html

     <script src="cscript/_objects/obj_something.js"></script>

-Inside the new js file you will need to create the object by using:
+Inside the new JS file you can create the object by using:

-    cs.objects['theobjname'] = {
-       create: function(){},
-       step: function(){
-          //Do something maybe draw sprite!
-       }
-    }

-More Help: Copy this into your new js file and change the 'obj_name' string to the name of your object.

     cs.objects['obj_name'] = {
         create: function(){
+            this.spr = 'spr_player'
-            this.width = 16;
+            this.width = 16
-            this.height = 16;
+            this.height = 16
         },
         step: function(){
-    	     cs.draw.sprite('spr', this.x, this.y);
+    	      cs.draw.sprite('spr', this.x, this.y)
         }
     }